Ansh-Rathod/flutter_toning_example/README.md

 # Toning_example

-Example for the implementing Toning filter on Iamge using shaders. original copy of the javascript library from https://github.com/PixiColorEffects/pixi-color-effects/blob/main/src/filters/toning/index.ts
+Example for the implementing Toning filter on Image using shaders. original copy of the javascript library from https://github.com/PixiColorEffects/pixi-color-effects/blob/main/src/filters/toning/index.ts

 ### Shader